-- Health and wellness trends continued to be highly prevalent in 2018. - Increased demand for "natural" and "less processed" food and beverage products. - Growing demand for smaller food package sizes and individually wrapped products. - The Singaporean Ministry of Health (MOH) has started public consultations on several measures restricting some types of pre-packaged, sugar-sweetened beverages (SSBs).
-These measures have possible ramifications on the sale of some processed food products in the country. - Partially hydrogenated oils (PHOs), a common ingredient used in the manufacturing of many processed foods, will be banned by the MOH.
-The March 2019 announcement will affect four categories of products including snacks, baked goods, prepared meals, and fat spreads. - Growing demand for ready-to-eat meals and convenience foods that are considered fresh and nutritious. - Increased blurring of product categories as manufacturers mix and match ingredients and concepts.
+- Health and wellness trends continued to be highly prevalent in 2019. - Increased demand for "natural" and "less processed" food and beverage products. - Growing demand for smaller food package sizes and individually wrapped products. - The Singaporean Ministry of Health (MOH) will introduce several measures restricting some types of pre-packaged, sugar-sweetened beverages (SSBs).
+These regulations are expected to take effect by the end of 2021 and may have ramifications on the sale of some processed food products in the country.

+- Partially hydrogenated oils (PHOs), a common ingredient used in the manufacturing of many processed foods, will be banned by the MOH.
+The March 2019 announcement will affect four categories of products including snacks, baked goods, prepared meals and fat spreads. - Growing demand for ready-to-eat meals and convenience foods that are considered fresh and nutritious. - Increased blurring of product categories as manufacturers mix and match ingredients and concepts. - Increased "localized strategies" to snack products, such as adding local flavors.